bright/new-www/content/jobs/senior-android-developer.md

 salary: 20 000 - 28 000 PLN + VAT (B2B) or 16 600 - 23 250 PLN gross (UoP)
 salary_min: 20000
 salary_max: 28000
-working time: 26 paid days off + Polish bank holidays
+working time: full time
 technology:
   - Kotlin
+  - Android
 title_more_about_us: if you want to know a bit more about us, take a look below 🙋🏻‍♀️🙋🏻‍♂️
 show_new_title_more_about_us: true
 links_more_about_us: >-